hamdaankhalidroot/LeftOverDesignProcess/FrontEnd.md

   * links to signup, login, blogs, contact us

 - Signup Page
+  * Form to signup as Store (Can signup as an admin/ create a supplierStore!)
-  * Form to signup (can choose admin or manager type)
+  * Form to signup as Employee of existing Store (Choose which store, await admin to approve)
   * A way to switch to login
   * A way to navigate back to homescreen